The Round Trip Problem

 replacement of the resource representation.)
 In the absence of any version information in the request,

-is not present in the request, the server would not know the difference
+if guaranteeType is not present in the request, the server would not know the difference

 between an older 1.0.0 client invoking the PUT

-and a 1.1.0 client attempting to remove the value of guaranteeType
+and a 1.1.0 client attempting to remove the value of guaranteeType;

-it would change the persistent value of guaranteeType
+it would change the persistent value of guaranteeType to null.

-This is the Round Trip Problem with GET
+This is the Round Trip Problem with GET and PUT.

 This round trip problem only occurs for clients which map JSON to strongly typed objects (programming languages objects,